-Recommendations from the Assessment Panel may include advice on risks, issues or concerns with a proposal, and proposed mitigation measures.
-These will be taken into account during the final decision-making process.
+Recommendations from the Assessment Panel may include advice on risks, issues or concerns with a proposal and these will be taken into account during the final decision-making process.

-If co-funding is approved, an offer will be communicated in writing to the successful Applicant.
+If co-funding is approved, an offer will be communicated to the successful Applicant(s) by way of a terms sheet detailing the key terms under which funding would be granted.